iq-motion-control/iq-module-communication-doc/docs/tutorials/protect_against_regen.rst

 What are Regenerative Voltage Spikes
 =======================================
-Regeneration voltage occurs when the commanded module voltage is less than the voltage caused by its back-EMF voltage.
-When this occurs, the motor's kinetic energy is converted directly to electrical energy, and produces a current flowing out of the motor, and into the power source.
+Regeneration voltage occurs when the commanded module voltage is less than the module's back-EMF voltage.
+When this occurs, the motor's kinetic energy is converted directly to electrical energy, and produces a current flowing out of the motor and into the power source.

 How Can Regeneration Affect Your Module
 =========================================